jaxonswalberg/Data-Analytics-6100/README.md

 # Data-Analytics-6100

 This repository serves as a location to show files and assignments associated with Analytics 6100.
-Below you will find a clickable link to my resume as well as a table of contents of my assignemtns.
+Below you will find a clickable link to my resume as well as a table of contents of my assignemtns along with clickable links to that work.
+From these assignments you'll see the progression from very basic python syntax to more complicated assignments using principle component analysis to analyze data.

 ## My Résumé
 * [Résumé](https://colab.research.google.com/drive/1YvsP4628F0XuGH-5S8vLNsdeI8K6MrZf?usp=sharing)